2022 Baltimore Ravens season: Week 4: Buffalo Bills 23, Baltimore Ravens 20

 The Ravens blew a 20–3 lead and lost to Josh Allen and the Bills, 23–20, on a 21-yard field goal by Tyler Bass.
 With the loss, the Ravens fell to an even 2–2.

 Week 5: Baltimore Ravens 19, Cincinnati Bengals 17

 The Ravens survived another comeback bid as Justin Tucker kicked the game-winning 43-yard field goal as time expired in a 19–17 win over the Bengals.
 With the win, the Ravens snapped a six-game home losing streak, improved to 3–2, and moved into first place in the AFC North.

 Week 6: New York Giants 24, Baltimore Ravens 20

-The Ravens blew their third double-digit lead in five games, losing to the Giants 20–24 following two Lamar Jackson turnovers in the final three minutes of the game.
-It was Jackson's first loss against an NFC opponent as the Ravens fell to 3–3.
+The Ravens blew a 20–10 lead and lost to Daniel Jones and the Giants, 24–20, on a 1-yard touchdown run by Saquon Barkley.
+With the loss, the Ravens fell to 3–3.
+They once again failed to win a road game against the Giants, not having done so since the two teams met for the first time in 1997.
+This was the first time that Lamar Jackson lost to an NFC team, and last until losing at the hands of the Philadelphia Eagles two years later.